tritemio/FRETBursts/docs/source/loader.rst

 regardless of the type of excitation or number of spots.

-Single-spot μs-ALEX measurement stored in SM files can be loaded via :func:`usalex` and single-spot ns-ALEX measurement stored in SPC files (Beckr & Hickl) can be loaded via :func:`nsalex`.
+Single-spot μs-ALEX measurement stored in SM files can be loaded via the function :func:`usalex` and single-spot ns-ALEX measurement stored in SPC files (Beckr & Hickl) can be loaded via the function :func:`nsalex`.
+To load data from arbitrary format see :ref:`manual-data-load`.

 Note that regardless of the format, for alternated excitation data, you need to apply the alternation parameters using